Nelnet Student Loan Forgiveness Programs

 Nelnet and Public Service Loan Forgiveness (PSLF)

-Are you a borrower who works in the public sector?
-Do you volunteer full-time in AmeriCorps or the Peace Corps?
-You might qualify for Public Service Loan Forgiveness (PSLF), as long as your loans are eligible.
+Are you a borrower who works in the public sector or as a full-time volunteer in AmeriCorps or the Peace Corps?
+You might qualify for Public Service Loan Forgiveness (PSLF) if your loans are eligible.

 To qualify for the PSLF program, you’ll need to make 120 on-time, consecutive payments on your eligible loans in addition to working for a PSLF-approved employer.
 But once you’ve met all the requirements, your loans could be forgiven entirely through the Department of Education.